Grounded Vindaloop: Production

 On the DVD audio commentary for "Grounded Vindaloop", Trey Parker and Matt Stone discuss how the episode started: a drawing of Butters in the fake virtual reality headset that Cartman would use to mess with him.
 Parker said "It just seemed like such a natural way for Cartman to fuck with Butters by putting something like this on his head and telling him that he was in virtual reality when he really wasn't."
 One reason they stuck with it was because this idea of Cartman fooling Butters for his own entertainment had worked so well in past episodes, citing season seven's "Casa Bonita" as a good example.

 Before actually starting work on the episode, Parker and Stone felt that the episode would be "so fuckin' fun" to write because as the episode unfolds, the viewers would be constantly getting confused as to which reality is real and which ones are the simulations.
 However, when working on the episode, particularly after the first act, Parker and Stone even became confused as to which world is the real world.
 They said to themselves beforehand that it will work, they'll figure it out later, but when that time came, it was more difficult to put it all together than expected.

-Another influence of the episode was the fact that Parker and Stone had been discussing doing something South Park related with virtual reality tools.
+Another influence of the episode was that Parker and Stone had been discussing doing something South Park related with virtual reality tools.
 They had also seen people experimenting with South Park virtual reality games.